Learning Farsi Online

 • Russia.

-When Is Nowruz Festival in Iran?
+When Nowruz Festival is celebrated in Iran?

 As everybody knows, a complete year has four Seasons.
 In Iran, a year starts with spring which includes three months “Farvardin, Ordibehesht, and Khordad.”
 Subsequently, the summer season covers the months as “Tir, Mordad, and Shahrivar.”